hkeiken/wsl2-globalprotect/README.md

 tar xzvf GlobalProtect_tar-6.0.1.1-6.tgz
 sudo ./install.sh
 ```
-## b Change metrics on the default route
+## b - Change metrics on the default route

-It looks like the default metrics is too high for the default route for the vpn route to take over.
+It looks like the default metrics is too high for the default route for the vpn default route to take over.
 This is how to handle this manually on the Debian used in this example.
 Automation will be dependent of the distribution used for WSL2 guest.

 ```
 sudo ip route del default via 172.18.128.1